-Increasing costs from regulation and new legislation affect the fiscal health of the City and reduce the level of funds available for other community priorities.
-In just a few years, the City’s visibility and influence within the region and on the state and federal level have increased, opening the door to greater engagement and dialogue with federal and State decision-makers on issues affecting the City’s fiscal health.
-One of the highest priority efforts in FY2015-16 will continue to be the reliability of Roseville’s water supply.
-To ensure Roseville’s water reliability, the focus remains on regulatory change and water infrastructure investment.
+Increasing costs from federal and state regulation and new legislation affect the fiscal health of the City and reduce the level of funds available for other community priorities.
+The City has taken a strong, proactive role to increase its visibility and influence within the region and at the state and federal levels, opening the door to greater engagement and dialogue with federal and state decision-makers on issues affecting the City’s fiscal health.

-To increase effectiveness of the City’s efforts in these areas and others, the City works extensively with regional coalitions, forums, alliances, and established organizations such as Sacramento Area Council of Governments, the SacMetro Chamber of Commerce, the California Municipal Utilities Association and the Water Forum, along with ad hoc groups developed to address concerns with specific legislation.
-The City Council’s only standing committee, the Law & Regulation Committee, offers another way people can be informed about issues affecting the Roseville community from a state and federal level.
+To increase effectiveness of the City’s efforts in these areas and others, the City works extensively with regional coalitions, forums, alliances, and established organizations such as the Sacramento Area Council of Governments, the SacMetro Chamber of Commerce, the League of California Cities, the California Municipal Utilities Association, the Northern California Power Agency, and the Water Forum, along with ad hoc groups developed to address concerns with specific legislation.
+The City Council’s only standing committee, the Law & Regulation Committee, offers another way people can be informed about and comment on issues affecting the Roseville community from a state and federal level.

 Key issues the City is working on this year include the following:

 Cal Water Fix (Formerly Known as the Bay Delta Conservation Plan)—Uncertainty in the City’s water supply and reliability would negatively affect the region’s economic vitality.

 Federal and State Funding for Infrastructure and Transportation Projects—Preserving or increasing funding for these types of projects and improvements is critical for the City’s ability to upgrade and maintain roadways and meet future infrastructure and transportation demands.